maxsgit1234/Rapid.NET/README.md

-# Rapid.NET.Net
+# Rapid.NET
-A framework for scripting and rapid-prototyping in .NET.
+*A framework for scripting and rapid-prototyping in .NET.*

 The goal of Rapid.NET.Net is to make C# (and other .NET languages) more accessible for rapid-prototyping and scripting for more people around the world.
 Up until now, in order to make even the simplest C# applications, people typically create a whole new project that essentially just acts as an entry-point to their class libraries.
 This is cumbersome, leads to bloated solutions, and generally deters scripting behavior that would otherwise be highly advantageous.